Accessibility Policy for Library Electronic Resources

 Commitee Goals

-To increase accessibility of digital library resources, by May 31, 2021, the library will make efforts to establish the following:
+To increase accessibility of digital library resources, the library established the following:

 • New library web content published in the campus CMS platform will be accessible from the point of creation